 MeBe Geek says “My son loves his Gravitax*.
 Great for using imagination to build the tracks for the steel balls to run along.
 If you do it right gravity will make the balls go to the finish.
 A great STEM toy.
 It also has an app to go along with the track to help with examples and to virtually create and test your track before building it.

 The Best Toys for Nine Year Olds

 Boy Child has just turned 9 and has suddenly got really into music.
 Something they can listen to music on makes a great gift for this age, as do microphones so they can do some singing themselves.

 Most 9 year olds still enjoy a bit of Lego but can have much more fun with some Technic Lego*.
 There are some great sets out there that can really challenge them while teaching them about engineering.

 The Best Toys for Ten Year Olds

-Jenny, from The Brick Castle says “I really love the Q-Scout Coding Robot.
+Jenny, from The Brick Castle says “I really love the Coding Robot*.
 It is suitable for age 6+, but it’s only bigger kids who can really get their teeth into it.
 You can rebuild the robot however you want and you can move on from simple block programming through more complex instructions and then you can even code it completely from scratch with Python.
 It has all kinds of sensors and possibilities and genuinely teaches computer coding from start to finish.”

 Anthea, who children have their own You Tube Review channel has two suggestions for 10 year olds.
 “My three love meccano (all girls) this Ducati looks amazing when it’s finished, teaches how to follow instructions, tool manipulation, teamwork, problem solving and endurance!
 Then I love Geomag Mechanics as it’s a brilliant visual tool or learning about gravity and magnetic forces.